The Alexander W Davie Trust Educational Support

 © 2022 Davie Trust

-Through the generosity of Alexander W Davie the Charitable Trust was established in 1992, following his death, to provide financial assistance for educational purposes to children and young people under the age of 25 who meet one of the following criteria.
+Through the generosity of Alexander W Davie, the Charitable Trust was established in 1992, following his death, to provide financial assistance for educational purposes to children and young people under the age of 25 whose parents are unable to provide such assistance and who meet one of the following criteria.
 Category 1: The person in respect of whom an application is made (“the applicant”) must have been born in the Parish of Lumphanan or his/her parents were resident in Lumphanan at the time of birth.
 Category 2: The applicant has lived in the Parish of Lumphanan for five years prior to the date of the application, and continues to live there.
-Category 3: The applicant was born in either the Parish of Torphins or the Parish of Kincardine O' Neil, or the applicant's parents were resident within either of these Parishes at the time of the applicant's birth and the applicant has lived within either of those Parishes for five years prior to making the application, and continues to live there.
-Applications are means-tested and School, College and University awards of up to £7,200 annually are paid by 3 instalments, at the beginning of each term.
-Applications must be submitted on an annual basis.
+Category 3: The applicant was born in either the Parish of Torphins or the Parish of Kincardine O' Neil, or the applicant's parents were resident within either of these Parishes at the time of the applicant's birth or the applicant has lived within either of those Parishes for five years prior to making the application, and continues to live there.
+Applications are means-tested and School, College and University awards of up to £7,800 annually are paid by three instalments, at or around the beginning of each term.
+Applications must be submitted on an annual basis and applicants must be under 25 years of age on 1st August of the application year.
 Please note that no retrospective payments will be considered by the Trustees.
-The Trustees meet annually in September to consider applications received on behalf of young people embarking on the next stage of their education at School, College or University.
-Although the Trust awards are primarily for core education costs, the Trustees do also consider one off applications from the parents of children who meet the criteria for expenses such as educational school trips and private tuition.
-Such applications are considered by the Trustees as and when they arise throughout the year.
-The Trustees in recent years have worked with Robert Gordon’s College to establish an Alexander Davie scholarship in which the Trust may assist in funding a student who meets particular criteria through their years at Robert Gordon’s College.
-This initiative is now being extended to include St Margaret’s School for Girls and Albyn School.
-This website will be updated once these additional scholarships are available.
+The Trustees meet annually in early September to consider applications received on behalf of young people embarking on the next stage of their education at School, College or University.
+The Trustees may also consider applications to pursue second degrees or to undertake further studies which have commenced more than two years after completion of secondary education at the discretion of the Trustees and only where they are satisfied that exceptional circumstances merit the provision of such assistance.
+Although the Trust awards are primarily for core education costs, the Trustees may consider one off applications from the parents of children who meet the criteria for expenses such as educational school trips or private tuition.
+Such applications are considered throughout the year on a case-by-case basis.
+The Trust may also offer financial support for private education fees where the criteria is met.
+Applicants seeking such assistance should, however, note that the maximum award that the Trust will make at any one time is capped at £7,800.
+If successful, any award made by the Trust will be paid directly to the applicant’s school and parents will be expected to provide financial information to support their ability to pay any outstanding fees for the school year.
+Please note applicants seeking support in a subsequent year must submit a new application each year.

 Davie Trust awards made over the past two years